5 signs you should scrap your patent

 A patent with no forward citations indicates innovators in your space aren’t building on the protected technology—which suggests it may not be valuable.
 According to Forbes, businesses must ask how important a patent’s underlying invention is by looking at how often that patent is cited by others.
 Furthermore, research suggests that a lack of citations indicates a patent with a low valuation—so if your patent has no citations it may be time to abandon it.
 However, keep in mind that younger patents that are valuable may not have any citations, simply because they have not had the time to accrue any.
 This indicator is most useful for evaluating patents that have existed for a few years—at least the length of time it takes within your industry, to turn a vague idea into a patented invention.

-Register for this webinar where Duncan Clark, Head of Product Marketing at PatSnap, will be discussing how patent portfolio managers can make better decisions on whether to sell, license, or scrap patents.
+Watch this free, on-demand webinar in which Duncan Clark, Head of Product Marketing at PatSnap, discusses how patent portfolio managers can make better decisions on which patents to sell, license or scrap.